 Following his tenure in the state legislature, Heartsill gained experience in statewide campaigning through his service as communications director for Alabama Governor Kay Ivey's reelection campaign - which resulted in an overwhelming victory in the Republican Primary before he departed to join Direct Communications.

-Amanda Orr is a summa cum laude graduate of the University of Alabama, where she double-majored in Creative Media and Spanish.
+Amanda McGrady is a summa cum laude graduate of the University of Alabama, where she double-majored in Creative Media and Spanish.
 During her time in college, Amanda worked as a social media intern and video producer for several student organizations and a variety of businesses.
-At Direct Communications, she helps our clients build their audience via social media and a variety of other platforms, excelling at content creation.
+Amanda joined the Direct Communications team in November 2021.
+At Direct, she helps our clients build their audience via social media and a variety of other platforms, excelling at content creation.

 Whitney joins Direct Communications as the Office Manager, where she handles the Accounting, Administrative, and day-to-day operations of the office.
 She brings more than 15 years of administrative experience from a diverse background, ranging all the way from manufacturing and finance to healthcare and non-profit work.
 She graduated cum laude from the University of Alabama with a degree in Communication and Information Sciences.

 Whitney spends most of her free time juggling the activities of three school-age children alongside her husband, Ben.